The Huaneng Yuhuan power plant located on the coast of East China’s Zhejiang Province has China’s first 1,000MW ultra-supercritical pressure boilers.

 The power generated by the plant is sold to State Grid Zhejiang Electric Power Company.

 Ultra-supercritical pressure boilers used at Huaneng Yuhuan power plant

-Supercritical operation of large thermal baseload power plants during the 1980s used steam temperatures of typically 550ºC, leading to around 40% thermal efficiencies.
-Ultra-supercritical steam conditions now use supercritical pressures up to 300bar, with 600°C steam and reheat steam temperatures.
+Supercritical operation of large thermal baseload power plants during the 1980s used steam temperatures of typically 550ºC, leading to approximately 40% thermal efficiencies.
+Ultra-supercritical steam conditions now use supercritical pressures up to 300bar with 600°C steam and reheat steam temperatures.
 This gives a net efficiency of 46%.

-The MHI boilers have a main steam pressure of 27.5MPa, a main steam temperature of 605°C and a reheat steam temperature of 603°C. The boilers were made and commissioned collaboratively by MHI in Japan, who provided the designs and key products, and Harbin Boiler Co.
-(HBC) in China.
+The MHI boilers have a main steam pressure of 27.5MPa, the main steam temperature of 605°C and a reheat steam temperature of 603°C. The boilers were made and commissioned collaboratively by MHI in Japan, who provided the designs and key products, and Harbin Boiler (HBC) in China.
 Unit 4 was constructed by MHI and HBC.
-MHI plans to supply above 12GW of boilers to China under the HBC collaboration.

-About 70% of China’s total energy consumption comes from coal, and the country still has huge reserves.
-Burning it, however, has severely damaged the environment, Chinese people themselves and people in surrounding countries.
-In northern China, cities like Beijing and Shenyang have some of the highest readings for total suspended particulates and SO₂ in the world, with coal burning being a major source of this.
+Majority of China’s total energy consumption comes from coal, and the country still has huge reserves.
+Burning it, however, has severely damaged the environment and affected the health of the people in China and the surrounding countries.
+In northern China, cities like Beijing and Shenyang have some of the highest readings for total suspended particulates and SO₂ in the world with coal-burning being a major source of this.
 In southern China, large areas have growing acid rain problems.

 China does have extensive unexploited reserves of natural gas.
 Gas power stations are more efficient and cleaner than coal stations, but some industry observers are saying that using gas for power production is wasting an inherently clean form of energy.